Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/initializer.md

 * **Min:** The minimum speed in the given direction.
 * **Max:** The maximum speed in the given direction.
 * **Exponent:** A bias towards the minimum and maximum value.
 A value of `1` represents a balance between both **Max** and **Min**.
 A value of `0` represents a bias towards **Max**, values of `2` and higher represent a bias towards **Min**.

+## Inherit control point velocity

+Allows you to apply the movement speed and direction of a control point to newly spawned particles.
+Control points can be moved by attaching them to the mouse cursor, timeline animations or via SceneScript.

+* **Speed min:**
+* **Speed max:**
+* **Control point:** The control point to which this initializer is bound to.
+Values `0` - `7`.

 ## Turbulent velocity random